Moscow, Idaho

 First United Methodist Church (1904), S. Adams at E. 3rd St.

-Moscow (/ˈmɒskoʊ/ MOSS-koh) is a city in and the county seat of Latah County, Idaho.
+Moscow (/ˈmɒskoʊ/ MOSS-koh) is a city in and the county seat of Latah County, Idaho, United States.
 Located in the North Central region of the state along the border with Washington, it had a population of 25,435 at the 2020 United States census.
 Moscow is the home of the University of Idaho, the state's land-grant institution and primary research university.

 It is the principal city in the Moscow, Idaho Micropolitan Statistical Area, which includes all of Latah County.
-The city contains over 60% of the county's population, and whilst the university is Moscow's dominant employer, the city also serves as an agricultural and commercial hub for the Palouse region.
+The city contains over 60% of the county's population, and the university is Moscow's dominant employer, the city also serves as an agricultural and commercial hub for the Palouse region.

 Along with the rest of the Idaho Panhandle, Moscow is in the Pacific Time Zone.
 The elevation of its city center is 2579 ft above sea level.
 Two major highways serve the city, passing through the city center: US-95 (north-south) and ID-8 (east-west).
 The Pullman–Moscow Regional Airport, 4 mi west, provides limited commercial air service.
 The local newspaper is the Moscow-Pullman Daily News.